dojo/docs/dijit/_editor/plugins/FullScreen.rst

 ===========

 * The FullScreen plugin can only expand the editor to the size of its current 'window' object.  so if you have dojo embedded in an iframe in your page, the maximum it can make the editor is the size of the iframe containing it.
+* The FullScreen plugin works best when the editor is a direct child of <body>.
+Nesting it in layout containers will generally work, but you may experience some issues.
+Please report those issues to us via the `tracker system <bugs.dojotoolkit.org>`_ and we will try to address them if possible.
+Please see the section on `FullScreen mode and Layout Containers <http://docs.dojocampus.org/dijit/_editor/plugins/FullScreen>`_ for more details.

 =====
 Usage